 The building is named after a tribe of American Indians in New England.
 The name Penobscot means "the place where the rocks open out."
 Simon J. Murphy, who made a fortune as a lumber baron before coming to Detroit, spent his youth working on the Penobscot River in Maine.
 As the nation moved west, Murphy’s lumber empire moved with it, and he settled in Detroit.
 When it came time to name his new building, his thoughts returned to his roots.

 There are actually three Penobscot buildings.
 The first is the 13-story building Murphy erected in 1905, though he died shortly before it opened.
 It was joined by a 24-story tower in 1916 built.
 The third, the 47-story tower known as the Greater Penobscot, was built at a cost of $5 million.
 The latter two Penobscots were built by his family.

 The 47-story Greater Penobscot towers over Campus Martius, an Art Deco masterpiece that has dominated the city’s skyline for more than 80 years.
+Its cornerstone was placed Dec.
+17, 1927.
 It was the eighth-tallest building in the world when it informally opened on Oct.
 22, 1928, and the fourth-tallest in the United States.
 At 565 feet, it remained the king of Detroit’s skyline until 1977, when it was surpassed by the 729-foot Renaissance Center.
 It has since been demoted to the number three in town.

 The building’s formal opening was held Jan.
 14, 1929 — less than a month before the death of William H. Murphy, son of the man who erected the first of the three Penobscots.